richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

     - **Azure SQL**: enabled by default; manage keys via Azure Key Vault or use servicemanaged keys in the Azure portal

   - **Column-Level Encryption**: encrypts specific sensitive columns
-    - **SQL Server**: create a database master key, certificate, and symmetric key; use the ENCRYPTBYKEY and DECRYPTBYKEY functions in TSQL to secure column data
+    - **SQL Server**: create a database master key, certificate, and symmetric key; use the ENCRYPTBYKEY and DECRYPTBYKEY functions in T-SQL to secure column data
-    - **Azure SQL**: use the same TSQL encryption functions with keys managed in Azure Key Vault or servicemanaged keys, configured via the Azure portal or PowerShell
+    - **Azure SQL**: use the same T-SQL encryption functions with keys managed in Azure Key Vault or servicemanaged keys, configured via the Azure portal or PowerShell

 - **In Transit**: data moving across the network